fumi-mura/terraform-sample/README.md

-# This is my infra portfolio
+# This is my Terraform sample

 ## System configuration chart